dfdx2/100-days-of-code/r1-log.md

 ### R1D91
 Did 1 LeetCode and 1 CodeWars problem.
 Also started a new project with Java and Spring to assist people looking for volunteer opportunities in their community.

+### R1D92
+Built out the skeleton using Java Spring Boot for new project and worked on documentation explaining the process.